 Survey of the role of race and equality in American democracy.
 Special emphasis on understanding how notions of racial equality have advanced and declined throughout American history and the role of race in current American politics.
 (Writing-intensive.)
 Prerequisite, one 200-level course in American politics.
-(Same as Government 340.)
+(American Politics) (Same as Government 340.)
 Maximum enrollment, 20.

 Cleopatra was a witness to and a shaper of the history of ancient Egypt and the late Roman Republic.
 To posterity the historical Cleopatra is an enigma, but her image in film, literature, art and popular culture is ever present.
 Through authors such as Horace, Plutarch, Shakespeare and George Bernard Shaw and through cinematic treatments from the 1940s-1970s, explores how the historical figure of Cleopatra became both the signifier and embodiment of sexual and racial politics across historical periods.
 (Writing-intensive.)
 (Social, Structural, and Institutional Hierarchies.)
 Prerequisite, one course in classical studies or Africana studies.
 (Same as Classics 372 and Women's and Gender Studies 372.)
 Maximum enrollment, 20.

 A study of the history of ancient Egypt and of its interaction with other ancient African kingdoms, including Nubia, Kush and Punt.
 Examination of Egypt’s prehistory, language, social and gender relations, and cultural development.
 (Writing-intensive.)
 Prerequisite, One Classical Studies or Africana Studies course.
 (Same as Classics 374.)
 Maximum enrollment, 20.